art-institute-of-chicago/artic.edu/readMe_IDP_server.md

 #### TO-DO

-- Creating the User when authorized by the IDP on the `EventServiceProvider.php` file
-- Implementing the logout with route 'saml_logout'
+- Implementing the logout with route 'saml_logout' to logout from the IDP server